Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Implementation and numerical experiments

-\section{Numerical experiments}
+\subsection{Numerical experiments}

-In this section, we present the numerical results validating the effectiveness of our algorithm for the dissociation of H$_2$, LiH, and the linear H$_4$.
+We present the numerical results validating the effectiveness of the algorithm for the dissociation of H$_2$, LiH, and the linear H$_4$.
 All calculations were performed using the minimal STO-3G basis set.
 The qubit Hamiltonian was constructed using the OpenFermion \cite{Openfermion} and OpenFermion-PySCF \cite{Openfermion,pyscf} plugins.
 Quantum simulations were conducted using PennyLane \cite{pennylane} and Qiskit \cite{Qiskit}.
 The optimization of circuit parameters utilized the Adam \cite{adam} algorithm.
-For the calculation of the first $K$ eigenenergies, based on Eq.~ \ref{errors}, the vector $\bd{w}$ utilized in all simulations is chosen as $(K, K-1, \cdots, 1)$ and then normalized to 1.
+For the calculation of the first $K$ eigenenergies the vector $\bd{w}$ utilized in all simulations is chosen as $(K, K-1, \cdots, 1)$ and then normalized to 1.
 To ensure accurate results, the convergence criterion for the ensemble energy threshold was set to $10^{-9}$ Hartree.
 For complete access to the code and settings utilized in this work, please visit the GitHub repository \cite{github_code}.